Mario Testino: Early life

 Testino was born and grew up in Lima into a well-to-do Roman Catholic family.
 He was the eldest of six children and is of Spanish, Italian, and Irish descent.
 He attended a Catholic school, Santa Maria Marianistas.
 As a child he wanted to be a priest.

 Testino studied economics at La Universidad del Pacífico followed by the Pontificia Universidad Catolica del Peru and the University of San Diego.

-In 1976, he went to London to study photography after abandoning his studies of Economics, Law and International Affairs.
+In 1976, he went to London to study photography after abandoning his studies of economics, Law and International Affairs.
 It was during apprenticeships at the studios of John Vickers and Paul Nugent that he made his first attempts as a photographer.
 Living in a humble shared house that had been converted from a hospital, without much money, he funded himself by working as a waiter.
 He had his hair dyed pink which helped him get noticed as a photographer and took inspiration from British celebrity fashion photographer Cecil Beaton.
-London was a city that allowed him to flourish expressively without the restrictions he felt were imposed on him in Peru.
+London was the city that allowed him to flourish expressively without the restrictions he felt were imposed on him in Peru.

 His work first appeared in Vogue in 1983.

 During the early 1990s, Testino looked to his childhood growing up in Peru and his teenage summers in Brazil for inspiration, which helped him to shape his photographic language.